chen-yingfa/MediaManipulator/README.md

 ## Hotkeys

-Plan on adding customizable hotkeys in the future, for the moment it hard-coded:
+Plan on adding customizable hotkeys in the future, for the moment, it's hard-coded:

 - `A`: playback speed -0.1
 - `S`: playback speed +0.1